dustball/opencrisisline/README.md

 How to test:

-1. Make sure `setup.php` passes all tests
+1. Make sure `setup.php` passes all tests.
-1. Have a friend call the line or use a test phone - do not use your own phone
+1. Have a friend call the line or use a test phone - do not use your own phone.
-1. The friend should dial "8" (this is a hidden menu option for testing)
+1. The friend should dial "8" (this is a hidden menu option for testing).
 1. It should ring your phone.
-1. Optional: answer and talk for more than 15 seconds to trigger the 'call end' code
+1. Optional: answer and talk for more than 15 seconds to trigger the 'call end' code.

 In case of error, check Twilio's [error logs](https://www.twilio.com/console/debugger) as well as the web access logs (`tail -f ~/logs/*/https/error.log` on Dreamhost, for example).

 ### Tested Configurations

 * Hosting platforms: Tested OK on Mint, Amazon AMI, and Dreamhost.
-* PHP: Tested OK on 7.5 and 7.7 but expected to work with all 7.x versions
+* PHP: Tested OK on 7.5 and 7.7 but expected to work with all 7.x versions.
-* MySQL: Tested OK on 5.7.28 but expected to work any modern MySQL or MariaDB
+* MySQL: Tested OK on 5.7.28 but expected to work any modern MySQL or MariaDB.

 ## Development Team